JuanCaicedo/speaking/README.md

 Couldn't be more thankful!
 If you ever get a chance to show him some love, you should.

+# Systematized approaches to everyday life

+Life is complex, full of uncertainty, and constantly changing.
+Does that sound like software engineering?
+This talk will explore how we can use the methods commonly applied in programming to other situations in real life, from packing a bag to having difficult conversations.
+By examining areas other than programming, well look at how pre-designed systems can help save mental bandwidth and make it easier to adapt to the unexpected.
+By the end, developers will be able to use these ideas to better create and evaluate software systems.

 # The new asynchrony, understanding async/await

 Asynchronous code is here to stay.
 As javascript is used for more and more